Crazy Shoes on the Runways at Miami Swim Week

 And while most of us go barefoot once we hit the pool or the beach in our swimsuits, the runway is a different story.
 While some designers did opt to send their models down the runway barefoot, a lot of them didn’t, and the shoes they chose were pretty crazy.

-The Beach Bunny runway show included models wearing nude and clear sandals, as well as models wearing faux fur-embellished sandals that actually served to complete their looks.
-In the Aguaclara show, all the models wore metallic lace-up, knee-high sandals that brought their swimsuit looks to the next level.
+The Beach Bunny runway show included models wearing nude and clear sandals, as well as models wearing faux-fur-embellished sandals that served to complete their looks.
+In the Aguaclara show, all the models wore metallic lace-up knee-high sandals that brought their swimsuit looks to the next level.

-In the Indah show, there was a happy medium: models wore tasseled anklets.
+In the Indah show, there was a happy medium: Models wore tasseled anklets.

 Click through the gallery below to see more crazy shoes at Miami Swim Week.